wryzxec/wryzxec/README.md

 - 🎓 Currently Studying Computer Science at the University of Edinburgh

-- 👾 Interested in Competitive Programming & Machine Learning & Hackathons
+- 👾 Interested in Competitive Programming & Machine Learning

 - 📙 Using Java & C++